akshell/docs/ref/core/db.rst

 Types
 -----

-Four Akshell database types are represented by properties of ``ak`` module; they are instances of :class:`Type` class.
+Four Akshell database types are represented by properties of the ``ak`` module; they are instances of the :class:`Type` class.

 .. data:: number

-   A double precision number type.
+   The double precision number type.
 Could be constrained to :meth:`integer<Type.integer>` values or made :meth:`serial<Type.serial>`.

 .. data:: string

-   A string type.
+   The string type.

 .. data:: bool

-   A boolean type.
+   The boolean type.

 .. data:: date

-   A date type storing JavaScript ``Date`` objects.
+   The date type storing JavaScript ``Date`` objects.

 .. class:: Type

-   A class of type objects.
+   The class of type objects.
 Provides methods returning modified type.
 Could not be instantiated manually, use predefined type objects instead.